bukhsh/oats/README.md

 ## Citing OATS

-We are working on a journal article for OATS.
-Meanwhile, we request the users to cite the user manual of OATS.
+We request that publications derived from the use of OATS acknowledge our work by citing the follow:

+* W. Bukhsh, C. Edmunds and K. Bell, "OATS: Optimisation and Analysis Toolbox for Power Systems," in IEEE Transactions on Power Systems, vol. 35, no. 5, pp. 3552-3561, Sept.
+2020, doi: 10.1109/TPWRS.2020.2986081.
-* W. Bukhsh, OATS: Optimisation and Analysis Toolbox for Power Systems Optimisation, Documentation release 0.1, 2017 \[Available\] Online: https://github.com/bukhsh/oats
+* W. Bukhsh, OATS: Optimisation and Analysis Toolbox for Power Systems Optimisation, Documentation release 0.1, 2019 \[Available\] Online: https://github.com/bukhsh/oats

 ## Acknowledgments